lisadratva/BIO-463/README.md

 # BIO-463: Project in Genomics and Bioinformatics

 EPFL, May 2020
+Paper 8: *Predicting effects of noncoding variants with deep learning-based sequence model* by Zhou & Troyanskaya (2015).

 This repository contains the code to produce the results from the accompanying individual report.
-The original output files of DeepSEA are too big for Github and available upon [request](mailto:lisa.dratva@epfl.ch).
+The original output files of DeepSEA are 7.5 GB and available upon [request](mailto:lisa.dratva@epfl.ch).
 Instead, pickle files are provided to run the final analysis.

 ## Repository
 * [`TF.py`](TF.py) lists the investigated transcription factors (TFs)